-New national park boosts popularity of motorsports route
+New River Gorge national park boosts popularity of W.Va. motorsports route

-New national park boosts popularity of motorsports route
+New River Gorge national park boosts popularity of W.Va. motorsports route

 A popular section of The Talon winds along flanks of the New River Gorge.
 (Photo courtesy Backroads of West Virginia)

-Global attention that America's newest national park has garnered is boosting interest in , an exceptional new motorsports route in southern West Virginia.
+GAULEY BRIDGE, W.Va. — The global attention that one of America's newest national parks has garnered is boosting interest in , an exceptional new motorsports route in southern West Virginia.

 Advertisement

-The 18-mile stretch of two-lane highway skirts the new New River Gorge National Park and Preserve and is growing fast as a favorite route for motorcyclists and other adventure motorists.
+The 18-mile stretch of two-lane US-60 that skirts the New River Gorge National Park and Preserve is growing fast as a favorite route for motorcyclists and other adventure motorists.

 New River Gorge Bridge (Photo: Jesse Thornton)